 Many people wonder why the cumbersome CPAP mask and hose system is the gold standard treatment, despite an unimpressive compliance rate, when supplemental oxygen via a simple nasal cannula would be so much more tolerable – while maintaining normal blood oxygen levels throughout the night.

-The reason supplemental oxygen isn’t nearly as effective as CPAP is because it does nothing to prevent the airway collapses.
+The reason supplemental oxygen isn’t nearly as effective as CPAP is because it does nothing to prevent the airway collapse.

 CPAP does a wonderful job of normalizing blood pressure during sleep, preventing hypertension.

 The Gottlieb study showed that supplemental oxygen did not reduce blood pressure.

 However, the oxygen was expected to prevent hypertension because the intermittent periods of oxygen depletion (hypoxemia) trigger sustained rises in blood pressure.

 There is no question that the supplemental oxygen’s effect on hypoxemia is quite comparable to that of CPAP.

 But the collapsed airway causes big fluctuations in intrathoracic pressure.

 Supplemental oxygen does not prevent the harmful changes in intrathoracic pressure that result from night-long breathing against resistance.